-Operation by 5MHz NoV holders is permitted within the frequency segments shown in the table below.
+The 5MHz NoV frequency allocation is shown in the table below.
 Unlike other amateur bands there is no IARU band plan for 5MHz, but operation in the band largely follows the standard convention of CW at the bottom of the band and SSB at the top.
 Exceptions to this may occur on certain spot frequencies which are also available to other countries, and QSOs may be found on these frequencies using any mode.

 |Lower limit kHz||Upper limit kHz||Notes on current usage|